noapocalypse/apt_search/README.md

 https://www.dropbox.com/s/ds0ra0c8odwsv3m/Threat%20Group%20Cards.pdf

 Really basic search tool.
 String matches by sector, apt name ot technique and returns a pandas dataframe or de duplicated list depending on the request.

+Will require the install of pandas, 0.24 as its written in python 2.7. https://pandas.pydata.org/pandas-docs/stable/install.html

+The csv file should sit in the same folder as the python script and all should work well hopefully.